-RULES OF PROCEDURE OF THE BOARD OF TRUSTEES
+RULES OF TROCEDURE OF THE HOARD OF TRUSTEES

-ARTICLE :
+ARTICLE !

-ESTABLISHMENT OF THE BOARD
+ESTADI ISHMENT OF THE BOARD

-- 1.01 The board shall be established as provided for in Sub-Article 10.03 (b) (i) of the Mediation Agreement and shall consist of three members who shall be the Governors of the Central Banks of Tanzania, Uganda; and Kenya. - 1.02 In the event of the absence or incapacity of a member at a meeting, he may be represented by a Depuly Governor. - 1.03 Each Central Bank shall be responsible for the allowances, remuneration and expenses payable to its member. - 104 The Governor of the host Central Bank shall provide secretarial services to the Board.
-The Board shall maintain records of all proceedings and documents of the Board.
+- 1:01 The total shall be established as provided for in Sub-Article 10:03 (b) (i) of the Mediation Agreement and shall consist of three members who shall be the Governors of the Central Banks of Tanzania, Uganda; and Kenya. - 1.02 In the event of the absence or incapacity of a member at a meeting, he may be represented by a Depuly Governor. - LOS Each Central Bank shall be responsible for the allowances, remuneration and expenses payable to its member. - 104 The Governor of the host Central Bank shall provide secretarial services to the Board.
+The Board shall maintain records of all proceedings and documents of the